tetherto/wdk-docs/components/wallet-indexer.md

 # lib-wallet-indexer

-indexer service for Ethereum with JSON-RPC and Websocket api
+indexer service for various assets  with JSON-RPC and Websocket api

 ## Features: